Legend of Grimrock: Development and release

-In 2001 LoG began as Dungeon Master clone hobby project called Dungeon Master 2000 by a former Amiga demoscene coder.
+In 2001, LoG began as a Dungeon Master clone hobby project called Dungeon Master 2000 by a former Amiga demoscene coder.
 Later it was renamed Escape from Dragon Mountain and released in its final version in 2004.
 In early 2011 the developers decided to grow the project beyond being a simple clone and started aiming for commercial game quality.
-The developers used also other games as inspiration for the game, including Eye of the Beholder and Ultima Underworld.
+The developers also used other games as inspiration, including Eye of the Beholder and Ultima Underworld.
 The developers established an indie video game company called "Almost Human" located at Matinkylä, Espoo in Finland.
 The four founding developers left the Finnish video game industry (Remedy Entertainment, Futuremark) and started working on the game full-time, now named Legend of Grimrock.
 A forum and development blog was set up and updated frequently.

 The game was first released for the Windows platform on 11 April 2012 in DRM-free versions on the developer's website and GOG.com, and also a Steam version.
 On 4 October 2012, with the release of patch 1.3.1, an editor was included which allowed the creation of user generated dungeons & content and led to the development of a vivid modding community.
 On 19 December 2012 the game was released as part of the Humble Indie Bundle 7 including newly developed ports of the game for Mac OS and Linux.
 While the Mac and Linux port were released in December 2012, the iOS port did not materialize until May 2015.

 In 2014 a live-action series, located in the Grimrock universe, from Wayside Creations (the makers of Fallout: Nuka Break) was funded through Kickstarter, but never produced.

 An announced sequel, Legend of Grimrock II, was released on 15 October 2014.